How to cite IBM SPSS Statistics or earlier versions of SPSS

-I am writing a book or research paper using IBM SPSS Statistics or earlier versions of SPSS.
-How do I make bibliographic citations?
+I am writing a book or research paper and I need to include results of analyses run in IBM SPSS Statistics or earlier versions of SPSS.
+How do I make bibliographic citations for this information?

 The format of a reference or bibliographic citation of IBM SPSS Statistics is specific to a particular style manual, and guidance on the structure of such references or citations needs to come from your chosen manual.
 However, in many cases a formal reference or bibliographic citation is not necessary.
-For example, in popular APA style, SPSS is considered sufficiently well known that only the version or release number is required.
-You can see the precise release number by clicking on Help>About in the menus.
+For example, in popular APA style, SPSS is considered sufficiently known that only the version or release number is required.
+You can see the precise release number by selecting Help->About in the menus.

-If you need to include a citation, versions produced by SPSS Inc. prior to the IBM acquisition (Versions 18 and earlier) would be given an origin or publisher of SPSS Inc. in Chicago.
-Versions released after the acquisition would be given an origin or publisher of IBM Corp. in Armonk, NY.
+If you need to include a citation, versions that were produced by SPSS Inc. before the IBM acquisition (Versions 18 and earlier) would be given an origin or publisher of SPSS Inc. in Chicago.
+Versions that were released after the acquisition would be given an origin or publisher of IBM Corp. in Armonk, NY.
 For example:

 SPSS Inc. Released 2007.
 SPSS for Windows, Version 16.0.
 Chicago, SPSS Inc.